MicrosoftDocs/sql-docs/docs/2014/database-engine/move-database-files.md

 ms.assetid: 89f01b10-5fae-4ed8-b0fb-a4b9f540fd28
 caps.latest.revision: 33
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Move Database Files
-  In [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], you can move system and user databases by specifying the new file location in the FILENAME clause of the [ALTER DATABASE](../Topic/ALTER%20DATABASE%20\(Transact-SQL\).md) statement.
+  In [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)], you can move system and user databases by specifying the new file location in the FILENAME clause of the [ALTER DATABASE](~/t-sql/statements/alter-database-transact-sql.md) statement.
 Data, log, and full-text catalog files can be moved in this way.
 This may be useful in the following situations:

 -   Failure recovery.
 For example, the database is in suspect mode or has shut down, because of a hardware failure.